What do you want to become?

 A Psychiatrist specializes in assessing, diagnosing and treating mental health conditions and disorders.
 These conditions can include substance abuse and mental illness.
 Ultimately, these professionals may also work to prevent mental health problems through counseling mechanisms and management plans.There are also patients who have attempted suicide however with psychiatric assistance have become more positive and found a reason to live.

 Psychiatrist may additionally choose to prescribe medication.
 Examples of patients who may be prescribed medication as part of their treatment plan can include those with schizophrenia, bipolar disorder or depression.
-Along with providing treatments, Psychiatrists also counsel their patients on long-term management techniques, lifestyle best practices and mental health triggers.
+Along with providing treatments, Psychiatrists also counsel patients (as do Counselors) on long-term management techniques, lifestyle best practices and mental health triggers.
 They can also refer patients to other healthcare professionals when necessary.

 “A Psychiatrist is a Physician (MD or DO) who diagnoses, treats and prevents mental, emotional and behavioral disorders with the use of medication, neuromodulation and/or psychotherapy,” Danielle Johnson, MD, FAPA, a Psychiatrist practicing in Ohio, confirmed.
 “This career is rewarding, sometimes due to more intangible outcomes than the tangible ones seen in other specialties.
 There are always labs, EKGs or imaging studies to show improvement.”